Kasekopf/loop-casual/README.md

 If you would like to make your own modifications to the script, the recommended way is to compile and install the script manually.

 1. Compile the script, following instructions in the [kol-ts-starter](https://github.com/docrostov/kol-ts-starter).
-2. Copy [loopgyou.ccs](KoLmafia/ccs/loopgyou.ccs) from KoLmafia/ccs to your Mafia css directory.
-3. Copy loopgyou.js and loopgyou-combat.js from KoLmafia/scripts/loop-gyou to your Mafia scripts directory.
+2. Copy loopgyou.js from KoLmafia/scripts/loop-gyou to your Mafia scripts directory.